zzzprojects/sqlbulkcopy-tutorial/docs/pages/api/sqlbulkcopy-p-batchsize.md

 ## Recommendation
 - SET a BatchSize value of around 5,000 (not to low, not to high!)
-- USE a transaction if you specify a BatchSize
+- USE a Transaction if you specify a BatchSize

+### SET a BatchSize
+By default, SqlBulkCopy will process the operation in a single batch.

+That's not an issue if you process only a hundred or row but when you process millions of row, you will lose a lot of performance.

+### Use a Transaction
+By default, SqlBulkCopy do not use a transaction.

+If set UseInternalTransaction option to true, a transaction will be created for every batch, which is not the optimized solution either.

+The best solution, is creating and handling yourself the transaction.

 ## Example
 {% include template-example.html %}